 Learning to drive is a major milestone in a teenager's life.
 It's important for young or inexperienced drivers to learn safe driving techniques."
 Joshua's Law requires 30 hours of classroom instruction and 6 additional hours of drive time with an instructor to receive a Class D license.
 Most insurance companies also give a reduction (approx. 10%) on insurance premiums upon successful completion.

 Participants must be between the ages of 15-18 and possess a Learner's Permit.
 Those not eligible must pay the $350 tuition, part of which can be tax deductible.

-Driver training schools in Georgia will launch the Georgia Driver’s Education Grant Scholarship program on January 1, 2017.
+The Georgia Driver’s Education Grant Scholarship program is available to cover the $350 course registration fee.
 In this program, students will apply for a driver’s education grant scholarship and, upon award, choose from a list of authorized providers to redeem a voucher for a standard 30/6 driver’s education course.